 Be strategic about nutrition.
 Most kids don’t eat enough fruits, vegetables and whole grains.
 Have them lend a hand in preparing these foods because they’ll be more likely to eat them.

 Make it a learning experience.
-Teach kids nutrition lessons about the food they’re preparing.
+Cooking with children can help kids learn nutrition lessons about the food they’re preparing.
 For example, milk, cheese and yogurt contain calcium that helps build strong bones and teeth, while fruits, vegetables and whole grains have fiber that promotes regular bowel movements.
-Or have them look up the recommended Food Pyramid Servings for foods.
 Read recipes together and discuss the meaning of new words such as “knead” and “sauté.”
 Work on their math skills by giving them tasks such as measuring ingredients or counting the number of strokes when hand-mixing batter.